 Magnesium Powder

 Magnesium reacts with hot water or steam.
-Also, cold water?
+Cold water?
 Barely.
 The oxide/hydroxide layer passivates it fast.

 MgH₂ + 2H₂O → Mg(OH)₂ + 2H₂

 You get hydrogen from both* the hydride and the water.
 Theoretical yield: 11.5 wt% hydrogen.
-Which means that's excellent.
+That's excellent.
 But making magnesium hydride requires high-pressure hydrogen at 300–400°C. You're putting hydrogen in to get hydrogen out.
 The round-trip efficiency is terrible unless you have waste heat and cheap hydrogen already.

 Magnesium powder itself is cheap — $2–3/kg.
 But the reaction kinetics in neutral water are slow.
-Worth adding: acid helps.
-Because of that, salt helps.
+Acid helps.
+Salt helps.
 Heat helps.
 None of those are "just add water.

 Silicon Powder